tektechnologies/Instructor-Prep/201/class-05.md

 ## This follows our class 5 from 102

-- We dont just jump into code.
+- We don't just jump into code.

 1. Talk about it. //Read the assignment.
 2. Learn about it. //Place technical requirements in comments.